YUMI Legacy

 Insane primary (MBR) partition.
 Can’t find myself on the drive I booted from

-Replace the chain.c32 file in multiboot/chain.c32 with this zipped chain.c32 file.
-If that doesn’t work, your USB drive may be improperly formatted, contain multiple partitions, or your BIOS may not detect the drive correctly.
+Replace the chain.c32 file located at multiboot/chain.c32 on the USB drive with this updated chain.c32 file.
+If the issue persists, the drive may be improperly partitioned or your BIOS may not detect it correctly.
+Try restoring the USB drive to its factory state and starting over.

-Try an Unlisted ISO Options Explained
+Try an Unlisted ISO – Options Explained

-Ophcrack Tables
+Ophcrack Password Tables

-To use Ophcrack tables, create a tables folder in the USB root directory (e.g., F:\tables\vista_free) and download the tables from the official Ophcrack site.
-This allows for multiple Windows versions to coexist on one USB device.
+To use Ophcrack rainbow tables, create a tables folder in the USB root directory (e.g. F:\tables\vista_free) and download the appropriate tables from the official Ophcrack site.
+Multiple Windows version table sets can coexist on the same drive.

 Error 60: File for drive emulation must be in one contiguous disk area

-Final Thoughts
+Final Notes